joealden/corum-client/README.md

 * It means that the forum require less maintenance.
 (Less man power required)
 * The users of the forum are responsible for maintaining it.
 (More **neutral** and **fair**)
 * The removal of the moderator role keeps code complexity down.
 (Only 1 type of user account needs to exist)

+**TODO**: reason for creation - lower the burden of maintaining a forum + web app type of forum

 ## The Investigation